 All-trans retinoic acid (ATRA) syndrome (more recently known as differentiation syndrome (DS)8) is a condition that can occur with patients with acute promyelocytic leukaemia who are on therapeutic all-trans-retinoic acid (ATRA).

-Alpha-1-antitrypsin (AAT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
-It results in the unopposed action of neutrophil elastase and subsequent severe basal pan lobular emphysema and respiratory symptoms....
+Alpha-1-antitrypsin (A1AT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
+It results in the unopposed action of neutrophil elastase and subsequent severe basal pan lobular emphysema and respiratory symptoms...

 Alveolar sarcoidosis is an atypical pulmonary manifestation of sarcoidosis.

-This appearance may be present in around 4% 1 of those with pulmonary sarcoidosis on plain film and up to 15% 2 of those on CT.
+This appearance may be apparent in approximately 4% of those with pulmonary sarcoidosis on plain film 1 and up to 15% on CT 2.

-This appearance is thought to result from aggregation of large n...
+This appearance is thought to result from the aggregation of a va...